Hiring A Coach Is Half The Equation; Being Coachable Is Your Part

-Before you read this article, you need to be ready to hear some hard stuff and truth about you or your human compatriots.
-This article is not intended to insult anybody, but to make a statement of the actual coaching industry.
+Before you read this article, you need to be ready to hear some hard stuff and the truth about you or your human compatriots.
+This article is not intended to insult anybody, but to make a statement about the actual coaching industry.
 It’s very easy nowadays to have access to a coach.
 Anybody can declare himself a fitness coach with a weekend certification.
 It’s not my main point in this article.

 Today, I want to talk about the other half of the problem — the client.
 Maybe you, or someone you know.
 And I want you to be very open by reading this because the only purpose of this article is to make you realize that hiring a coach worth nothing if you are not ready to be coached.

 We live in a strange and contradictory time.
 While the weight loss industry generates an average of $ 20 billion a year, we are bombarded with fast food advertising.
 Despite all the money generated by the fitness industry, the growing number of obesity cases is not improving.